Cray-HPE/hms-trs-app-api/README.md

 // caller should close all HTTP response bodies after they are received and
 // processed and close the returned Go channel when done.
 //
-// taskList:  Ptr to a list of HTTP tasks to launch
+// taskList:  Pointer to a list of HTTP tasks to launch
 //
 // Return:
 //